 Flood Potential: Low

-Additionally, slippery stream banks, and fast flowing, cold water will create hazardous conditions around bodies of water, especially in the vicinity of culverts and bridges.
+Additionally, slippery stream banks, unstable ice cover, and fast flowing, cold water will create hazardous conditions around all bodies of water.
+As a result, local streams and rivers will become dangerous, especially in the vicinity of culverts and bridges.
 Children should be warned to stay away from all watercourses.